heenasingh1995/Abstractive-Text-Summarization/README.md

 ### Data Pre-Processing
 <p>
-Text articles have been pre-processed where all the text converted into the lower case, punctuation marks and special symbols like
-#, $, % have been removed.
-Source articles have been truncated after 110 words.
-The target
+The following steps have been done to pre-process the text data:<br>
+1. Converted the text into lower case. <br>
+2. Contractions have been expanded.
+Ex. can’t to cannot.<br>
+3. Removed special characters and symbols like ’,?/+=)( and numeric values also.<br>
+4. Truncated the source article after 100 words and target summary after 25 words.<br>
-summary has been truncated after 26 words.
-A text article example before pre-processing and after pre-processing is shown in Figures below:
+An example of a text article before pre-processing and after pre-processing is shown in table 5.1.<br>
 </p>

 <img src="https://user-images.githubusercontent.com/26309477/120082771-6683fd00-c0e2-11eb-8101-afb06c261d4f.jpg" width="500" />